andersfylling/disgord/README.md

 | v0.10     | [![CircleCI](https://circleci.com/gh/andersfylling/disgord/tree/release%2Fv0.10.svg?style=shield)](https://circleci.com/gh/andersfylling/disgord/tree/release%2Fv0.10) | - | - |

 ## About
 GoLang module for interacting with the Discord API.
+Supports events, REST calls and voice (receive only).

-Supports socketing and REST functionality.
+ and REST functionality.
 Discord object will also have implemented helper functions such as `Message.RespondString(session, "hello")`, or `Session.SaveToDiscord(&Emoji)` for simplicity/readability.

 Disgord has complete implementation for Discord's documented REST API.
 It lacks comprehensive testing, hence the "contains technical debt" label, so any bug report/feedback is greatly appreciated!

 To get started see the examples in [docs](docs/examples)

-Some projects using DisGord can be found [here](PROJECTS.md).
+Some projects using DisGord can be found [here](docs/PROJECTS.md).

 Discord channel/server: [Discord Gophers#Disgord](https://discord.gg/qBVmnq9)
 You can find a live chats for DisGord in Discord.
 We exist in both the Gopher server and the Discord API server: